GO BACKFind out if your website is compliant

-Building a website that is not accessible can cost you your valuable customers.
+Building a website that is not accessible can cost you valuable customers.
 They will not engage with your content simply because they cannot.

 As a result, you get more website traffic and potential conversions.
 Simply put, ADA compliance helps you improve your SEO.

-Businesses that prioritize web accessibility often find that their SEO goals are also aligned.
+Businesses that prioritize Wix accessibility often find that their SEO goals are also aligned.
 The reason for this is clear: a website with a clean interface and easy navigation is helpful for people with disabilities.

-Wix also has different tools that can help you achieve ADA compliance.
+The platform has different tools that can help you achieve ADA compliance.
 In simpler words, Wix supports accessibility.

 Additionally, there’s a guide on the Accessibility Wizard, which you can use to identify what needs to be fixed on your website.

-These templates also incorporate many features and are grouped into different categories.
+These templates incorporate many features and are grouped into different categories.
 Depending on the type of website you’re building, you can choose a template that suits your niche.

 Are you an agency that specializes in building Wix websites?